xpack/xpack-build-box/macos/README.md

 ## The macOS XBB

+### Overview

-When running on macOS, the build scripts do not use Docker; instead, a custom Homebrew is expected in a specific folder (`${HOME}/opt/homebrew/xbb`), which includes the same tools as packed in the Docker images.
+When running on macOS, the build scripts do not use Docker, since there are no macOS Docker images; instead, a custom Homebrew is expected in a specific folder (`${HOME}/opt/homebrew/xbb`), which includes the same tools as packed in the Docker images.

+The reason for a separate image is that, in order to achieve consistent and reproducible results, the tools in the XBB instance must be locked to certain versions, and no updates should be performed.

 To build this Homebrew instance, clone the git and start the install scripts.